-In 2022, DEC received timber harvest plans on all land ownerships and performed summary reviews focused on the forest practices activities that may affect drinking water sources and public health to ensure that those activities comply with the requirements of the Alaska Drinking Water and Water Quality Standards Regulations.
-The Department of Natural Resources (DNR) Division of Forestry (DOF), the Department of Fish and Game (DFG) Habitat Division, and DEC Division of Water conducted reviews and inspections which have proven valuable to ensuring that FRPA BMPs are properly implemented and are effective at protecting water quality.
+As required by the FPRA Department of Natural Resources (DNR) Division of Forestry (DOF), Alaska Department of Fish and Game (ADFG) and DEC were provided Detailed Plans of Operation (DPOs) on all land ownerships.
+DEC performed summary reviews focused on the forest practices activities that may affect drinking water sources and public health to ensure that those activities comply with the requirements of the Alaska Drinking Water and Water Quality Standards Regulations.
+DNR-DOF, ADFG-Habitat Division, and DEC Division of Water conducted reviews and inspections which have proven valuable to ensuring that FRPA BMPs are properly implemented and are effective at protecting water quality.

 II.
-Forest Practices Implementation on Private and Other Public Lands
+FRPA Implementation on Private, Municipal, and Trust Lands